Student Visa Information

 All Australian education providers are given an Evidence Level of 1 – 3.
-This risk rating, along with your country of passport, will determine how strict the requirements of your application will be.
+This evidence level, along with your country of passport, will determine how strict the requirements of your application will be.
 There will only be two types of student visa assessment: Streamlined or Regular.

-Students applying to study with an institution that has a risk rating of 1, regardless of the country of passport, will have their application assessed as Streamlined.
+Students applying to study with an institution that has an evidence level of 1, regardless of the country of passport, will have their application assessed as Streamlined.
 The Department of Home Affairs will not require any evidence of minimum English language levels, and will only require a declaration of financial capacity at the time of application.
 It is the college or university’s intention to only accept students that come to Australia with the genuine intention of study.
 Therefore, education providers may still require you to provide financial and/or proficient English evidence before they offer you with a place at their institution.

 If an international student intends to enrol with a provider of an evidence level 2, their visa application may still be Streamlined, meaning they will be assessed similarly to evidence level 1 applicants.
-Here however, both the Risk Rating of the provider AND the country of passport will be taken into account.
+Here however, both the evidence level of the provider AND the country of passport will be taken into account.
 Certain passport holders of countries considered high risk will have their applications treated as Regular.
 When these circumstances apply, applicants will be required to show evidence of sufficient English as well as access to genuine fund at the time of application.

 If the student wishes to study at a college holding an evidence level of 3, then the majority of passport holders will apply through the Regular application process.
 This means they will be requested to show access to funds and have the required minimum English level.